EdroVolt/share-nights/README.md

 ## Getting Started

-Before starting, ensure you are using Node.js version 18.17 or higher.
+Before starting, ensure you are using Node.js version 19.

-1. Install the required dependencies by running the following command in the root folder:
+1. Use the following command to install and use it.

     ```bash
+    nvm install
+    nvm use
+    ```

+2. Install the required dependencies by running the following command in the root folder:

+    ```bash
     npm install
     ```

-2. Run the development server:
+3. Run the development server:

     ```bash
     npm run dev
     ```

-3. Open [http://localhost:3000](http://localhost:3000) with your browser to view the app.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to view the app.

 ## Note